 On the more savory side of the spectrum, Ramen Burgers.
 I’d put this in the category of foods I wouldn’t seek out, but I’d try it once just for the sake of the story.
 I spent my sophomore year of college on a diet consisting primarily of ramen and double cheeseburgers, but it never in a million years crossed my mind to combine the two cheap eats into one greasy, carb-tastic, carnivorous meal.
 Buns made from ramen noodles are the signature touch, though professional ramen blogger Keizo Shimamoto also touts his burger’s secret sauce.
 Of course, his other secret is using fresh ramen, not the instant stuff you can get for a dime, to craft a ramen bun that’s crispy on the outside but soft on the inside without falling apart.
 Like the cronuts, his first few weeks selling burgers at a Brooklyn flea market have drawn big crowds and long lines.
 We’ll see if this current craze lasts long enough to stand the test of time.

 Finally, we have spaghetti pizza.
 You can find this blend of two Italian favorites at a number of restaurants, but our photographer bravely ate a slice at Al and Leda’s Pizzeria in Dixon, Illinois.
 He reported back that it tastes like Spaghetti-O’s on a pizza crust – not bad, but not his personal favorite.
 Of course, pizza lends itself well to becoming a palette for culinary fusion far beyond pasta.
-As you can see in the recipes below, you can have pizza from breakfast to dessert – and in ice cream cone form, too.

 Strong recipe development is the trick to any successful food fusion.
 Anyone can turn two weird foods into one dish, but you have to develop a high-quality recipe to get everyone on board with your unusual creation.
 That’s why doughnut burgers and deep-fried beer haven’t made it beyond the state fair setting, or why Pepsi-flavored Cheetos and hotdog pizza will never catch on here in the U.S. quite like the infamous cronut.